Postop Knee Cartilage Restoration

 Please note that with the dressings placed during surgery, you may notice decreased benefit from the ice.
 Use as needed and if you notice benefit.
 Ice is most helpful in the first 3 days after surgery, but can help up to 2 weeks after surgery.
 We do not recommend that you use heat, as this can increase swelling.

+You may unwrap the ACE bandage and remove WHITE gauze the morning after surgery.
+Please leave the YELLOW gauze on your skin and cover with Band-Aids, then replace the ACE bandage to minimize swelling.
 You may remove your bandages and shower three days after surgery.
 If you have white Steri Strips, DO NOT remove them.
-It is OK to get your incisions wet after the bandage is removed, but it is very important not to soak the incision underwater (no bath, pool, hot tub etc…) for 3 weeks.
-It is OK to wash the incisions gently with soap and gently pat dry with a towel.
+If a Prineo mesh dressing was placed, it will be removed in clinic at your post-operative visit.
+It is OK to get your incisions wet, but it is very important not to soak the incision underwater (no bath, pool, hot tub etc…) for 3 weeks.
+Wash the incisions gently with mild soap and pat dry with a towel.
 Do not place any lotion or other ointment on your incisions.
-You may cover them with Band-Aids for comfort if they catch on your clothing.
-An ACE bandage worn on the knee for the first 2 weeks will help control swelling.
+You may cover sutures with Band-Aids for comfort.
+An ACE bandage is to be worn on the knee for the first 2 weeks will help control swelling.

 Stool softener: Pain medicines often cause constipation.
 It is best to take this medicine when you start taking narcotics and before you have a problem.

 Blood Thinner: You will be prescribed a blood thinner (Ecotrin – stomach-protective aspirin, Lovenox – by injection, or Eliquis) to be taken for prevention of blood clots.
 These will be used for 2-6 weeks.